steppebandit/patches/README.md

 - What was the reaction of your close ones when the dark sign showed?
 - What is the thing you grieve the most for leaving behind?

-> Joseph's loved ones already abandoned him when he was banished, and him becoming undead is only divine retribution for his silly deeds.
+> Joseph's loved ones already abandoned him when he was declared unfit for the order, and him becoming undead is only divine retribution for his silly deeds.
 Joseph misses his fellow squires and mentor knights, but above all, he misses the respect he had when his life was prim and proper.
 However, Joseph still believes that the divine still has a role for him to play.
 In his own words : "God gives his silliest battles, to his funniest clowns."
+> After he was a mercenary jester, he was found in Fallen Astora by the clerics of the Way of the White, and he was taken by force to the Forrest of Rememberance.

 - What do you fear forgetting the most about your life?
 - What is something you desperately want to forget, but it keeps coming back?